 I know what you’re thinking, “of course you think it’s wonderful, it’s your hometown.”
 And yes, you’re absolutely right, I am biased.
 But stick with me—once you’ve read about all the exciting things this vibrant Mexican city has to offer, you can judge for yourself.

 In this blog post, I’ll highlight all the best things to do in Puerto Vallarta.
-We’ll explore popular attractions, along with artsy, free, and fun activities—plus the best day trips for those looking to discover the surrounding areas.
+We’ll explore popular attractions, along with fun, free, and outdoor adventures that showcase the area’s natural beauty—plus the best day trips for those looking to discover the surrounding areas!

 Quick Intro & Important Things to Know